bylinina/augustinian_babylm/README.md

 12 pretrained models on HF (`augustinian-babylm/deberta-base-<vocab>` and `...-<encoder>`), each with 37 stepN training checkpoints and 19 `chck_*M` word-count revisions (BabyLM submission convention; `main` = final).

+## License

+Code is released under the MIT License.
+The VP-Swap benchmark in `eval/vpswap_bb24/` is released under CC BY 4.0, and follows the Visual-Property Swap protocol of EgoBabyVLM (Lin et al. 2026), which is released under CC BY-NC 4.0.
+Models and embedding tables on the Hugging Face Hub are released under CC BY 4.0.